 Logical Integrity

 Logical integrity allows data to remain unchanged as it is utilized in a relational database.
-Maintaining logical integrity helps protect from human error and malicious intervention as well, but does so in different ways than physical integrity depending on its form.
+Maintaining logical integrity helps protect against human error and malicious intervention as well, but does so in different ways than physical integrity depending on its form.

 Databases use four variations of logical integrity: